As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 • Apply ointment as instructed by your veterinarian

-When is it ok to wait-&-see at home with basic home care?
+When is it ok to wait-&-see at home (with basic home care)?

-When your furbaby has bleeding nipple(s) or a bloody discharge but no symptoms of tumors or infection, you can apply some basic home care.
+When your dog has bleeding nipple(s) or a bloody discharge but no symptoms of tumors or infection, you can apply some basic home care.
 Observe your dog daily for any changes in signs, behavior, or attitude.
 If your pup becomes lethargic, starts losing weight, or has other concerning symptoms, contact your veterinarian immediately.

 What will happen at the vet, and how much will it cost?